spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 **Step 5.** Install Git

 The SpatialOS GDK for Unity source code is hosted on GitHub.
 You need to download and install [Git](https://git-scm.com/downloads) or [GitHub Desktop](https://desktop.github.com/) in order to clone the GDK repositories.

+> If you do not want to use Git you can also download a .zip file containing the GDK repo from the [GDK GitHub Page](https://github.com/spatialos/gdk-for-unity).
+However, you will not be able to easily download updates to the GDK if you do not use Git to clone the repository.

 **Step 6.** Restart your machine.